Zenika/feedzback/docs-source/docs/ci-cd/quick-start.md

 Tagging a revision `dev-X.Y.Z` where `X`, `Y`, and `Z` are integers, the full stack is then deployed to dev:

-- backend on Google Cloud Run: [Dev Backend Health Check](https://server.dev.feedzback.znk.io/health)
+- Server on Google cloud run: [dev server health check](https://server.dev.feedzback.znk.io/health)
-- frontend on Firebase hosting: [Dev app](https://dev.feedzback.znk.io)
+- Client on Firebase hosting: [dev client app](https://dev.feedzback.znk.io)

 ## Staging deployment

 Tagging a revision `staging-X.Y.Z` where `X`, `Y`, and `Z` are integers, the full stack is then deployed to staging:

-- backend on Google Cloud Run: [Staging Backend Health Check](https://server.staging.feedzback.znk.io/health)
+- Server on Google cloud run: [staging server health check](https://server.staging.feedzback.znk.io/health)
-- frontend on Firebase hosting: [Staging app](https://staging.feedzback.znk.io)
+- Client on Firebase hosting: [staging client app](https://staging.feedzback.znk.io)

+The full stack is also deployed in staging when a commit is pushed on the `main` branch (typically when a pull request is merged).

 ## Production deployment

 On creating a release on [Github](https://github.com/Zenika/feedzback/releases) and tagging a revision `vX.Y.Z` where `X`, `Y`, and `Z` are integers), the full stack is then deployed to production:

-- backend on Google Cloud Run: [Production Backend Health Check](https://server.feedzback.znk.io/health)
+- Server on Google cloud run: [production server health check](https://server.feedzback.znk.io/health)
-- frontend on Firebase hosting: [Production app](https://feedzback.znk.io)
+- Client on Firebase hosting: [production client app](https://feedzback.znk.io)